Skip to main content

 Dependent Life:

-For details regarding Voluntary, Dependent, and AD&D insurance coverage, please refer to the Cerficate of Coverage.
+For details regarding Voluntary, Dependent, and AD&D insurance coverage, please refer to the Certficate of Coverage.

-Employees electing certain amounts of Voluntary Life Insurance, or Dependent Life Insurance, may have to complete an Evidence of Insurability (EoI) form for Unum Insurance.
+Employees electing certain amounts of Voluntary Life Insurance, or Dependent Life Insurance, may have to complete an Evidence of Insurability Form for Unum Insurance.

 Long-Term Disability (LTD) Insurance